Ming poetry: Poets and poetry

 Leading Ming poets include Gao Qi, Li Dongyang, and the publisher-poet Yuan Hongdao.
 Representatives of the dramatist-poet tradition include Tang Xianzu and Li Yu.
 Li Yu is also a prime example of the Ming-Qing transition's emotional outpouring when disorder swept away Ming stability as the incoming dynasty's Manchu warriors conquered from North to South.
 Ming representatives of the painter-poet tradition include Shen Zhou, Tang Yin, and Wen Zhengming.
 Interest in Tang poetry was expressed by the publication of several important anthologies, including Gao Bing's Graded Compendium of Tang Poetry (Tangshi Pinhui, 唐詩品彙).

 From the late Ming onwards, there was a new interest in women's writings and an increasing number of female poets appeared.
 Male literati edited anthologies of women's poems, however such actions were shocking to many orthodox thinkers.
 The literati celebrated women's works as embodying desirable qualities that men lacked, such as innocence, the childlike mind (童心), xingling (性灵) and emotions.
-Many of these well-known writers were also courtesans, including Liu Rushi, Wang Wei, Dong Xiaowan and Gu Mei.
+Many of these well-known writers were also Gējìs, including Liu Rushi, Wang Wei, Dong Xiaowan and Gu Mei.